kxie95/kxie95.github.io/_posts/2017-09-19-terraform-basics.md

 ---

 #### Files and Folders
-* `.tfstate` This stores the current configuration of your infrastructure.
+* `.tfstate` Stores the current configuration of your infrastructure.
+This can be local and remote (see: [terraform backend](https://www.terraform.io/docs/backends)).
-* `.tf` This is a terraform configuration file which defines what your infrastructure should be like.
+* `.tf` Terraform configuration file which defines the parameters of your infrastructure.
-* `.terraform` This is a folder which stores your local state.
+* `.terraform` This is a folder which stores your state.
 * `.tfstate.backup` Stores the result of a terraform plan?
-Not sure about the purpose.
+Not entirely sure of the purpose.

 #### Commands
-Initialise a working directory with the `.tf` configuration files you've written.
-This creates the `.terraform` folder and a remote `.tfstate` if you've configured a [backend](https://www.terraform.io/docs/backends) in your `.tf` files.

 ```
 terraform init
 ```

-Import state into your local from your existing infrastructure.
-Check the correct syntax at [the docs](https://www.terraform.io/docs/commands/import.html).
+Initialises a `.terraform` working directory and a blank `.tfstate`.

 ```
 terraform import [parameters] ID
 ```

-Check your local state against where your remote state is.
+Imports state into your `.tfstate` from your existing infrastructure.
+Check the correct syntax at [the docs](https://www.terraform.io/docs/commands/import.html).

 ```
 terraform plan
 ```

-Apply the changes from terraform plan.
+Checks your `.tfstate` against what you've configured in your `.tf` files.

 ```
 terraform apply
 ```
+Applies the changes from terraform plan.